March 2026

 We’re excited to introduce Emma, NMTS’s current music therapy intern, who is completing her clinical training under the supervision of Lead Music Therapist Sam White.

-Emma recently finished her undergraduate coursework in Music Therapy at the University of the Pacific, where she will graduate with a Bachelor of Music in Music Therapy and a minor in Psychology.
-Before coming to NMTS, she spent five years teaching piano at Tamraloo Studios in Lincoln, California β€” an experience that helped shape her passion for using music as both an educational and therapeutic tool.
+Emma recently finished her undergraduate coursework in music therapy at the University of the Pacific, where she will graduate with a bachelor’s of music in music therapy and a minor in psychology.
+Before coming to NMTS, she spent five years teaching piano at Tamraloo Studios in Lincoln, California — an experience that helped shape her passion for using music as both an educational and therapeutic tool.

-Meet our Intern: Emma→
+Meet our Intern: Emma

-She was drawn to NMTS for its strong community focus and the opportunity to work with a wide range of client populations.
+Emma was drawn to NMTS for its strong community focus and the opportunity to work with a wide range of client populations.
 In her first month alone, Emma has been immersed in sessions, shadowing our music therapists and adaptive music teachers and gaining hands-on experience she plans to carry into her future career.

 Music has been part of Emma’s life since she began piano at age five, and she sees it as a teacher, a source of connection, a form of expression, and a way to support others.
-Outside of NMTS, she enjoys crocheting, spending time with cats, and listening to her current favorite artists β€” Lorde and Will Wood.
+Outside of NMTS, she enjoys crocheting, spending time with cats, and listening to her current favorite artists — Lorde and Will Wood.

 We’re so glad to have Emma as part of the NMTS community.